ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 where company = 'Airbnb';
 ```

 *The record can be populated.
-Update the blank space for company Airbnb*
+Update the blank value for company Airbnb*

 ```sql
 UPDATE layoffs_view2